 The advantage of staying for the full week in one location is that it will be the easiest to plan and you will not have to lose time re-packing and checking in and out of multiple places.
 The disadvantage is that your daily drives will be longer to always drive back to the same point.

 Conversely, booking at least 2 hotels in different areas of the Big Island allows you to cut back on drive times by exploring locally in each area.
 This is particularly helpful if you plan on visiting Hawaii Volcanoes NP and/or Hilo.

 For Big Island stays of more than one week, you should definitely book at least 2-3 different accommodations split between the Kona and Hilo regions.

-The following lists the best activities, tours, and sites on the Big Island.
-For a complete list, visit our ultimate guide: 101 BEST THINGS TO DO ON BIG ISLAND.
+The following lists the best activities, tours, and sites on the Big Island at a glance.

 Manta Ray Night Snorkel or Dive

 If you only do one thing on the Big Island, do the manta ray night snorkel (or dive if certified) This is unanimously the most memorable experience visitors have on their trip to Hawaii.

 Note that you do not even need to know how to swim or snorkel to do this, though it is less intimidating if you are comfortable with both.